colurw/flight_sim_GNN/readme.md

-When called, both these methods randomise, within a limited range, the size of their effect in order to be more capable of both fine-tuning and efficient searching, as is necessary during different stages of the epoch.
+When called, both these methods randomise, within a limited range, the size of their effect in order to be more capable of both fine-tuning and efficient searching, as is necessary during different stages of the training epoch.

 ## The Flight Simulator